How To Start An LLC In Montana

 7. File Reports & Taxes

 Montana LLCs must file an annual report.
-But if you file one in 2024, you won’t have to pay a penny, because the state is waiving the annual fee report for that year.
+But if you file one in 2025, you won’t have to pay a penny, because the state is waiving the annual fee report for 2025 after first waiving the fee in 2024.
 Don’t get complacent because the report is free to file, however.
 If you fail to file your annual report by April 15, you can be hit with a $15 penalty, and your business might lose its good standing with the State of Montana.

 There is no statewide sales and use tax in Montana.
 There are also no local sales and use taxes to worry about.